Why We Walk

 Breakthrough research

-The past few years have produced an incredible amount of new knowledge about the genetics of IBD and treatment options.
-Our expert gastroenterologists, geneticists and researchers are actively working together to evaluate DNA and the microbiome with the goal of developing the next innovative treatments for individuals with IBD.
+The past few years have produced an explosion of knowledge about the genetics of IBD and expanded treatment options.
+Our expert gastroenterologists, immunologists, geneticists and researchers are actively working together to evaluate human DNA and the microbiome with the goal of developing the next innovative treatments for individuals with IBD.
 Below are some of the breakthrough research studies funded by Walk for Hope.

 • File illustration